AlexanderStupnyk/rolify/README.md

 ## Getting Started

-### 1. Generate Role Model
+### 1. Generate Permission Model

 First, use the generator to setup Rolify.
-Role and User class are the default names.
+Permission and User class are the default names.
 However, you can specify any class name you want.
 For the User class name, you would probably use the one provided by your authentication solution.

 If you want to use Mongoid instead of ActiveRecord, just add `--orm=mongoid` argument, and skip to step #3.

 ```
-rails g rolify Role User
+rails g rolify Permission User
 ```

 **NB** for versions of Rolify prior to 3.3, use:

 ```
-rails g rolify:role Role User
+rails g rolify:permission Permission User
 ```

-The generator will create your Role model, add a migration file, and update your User class with new class methods.
+The generator will create your Permission model, add a migration file, and update your User class with new class methods.

 ### 2. Run the migration (only required when using ActiveRecord)